phusion/passenger/doc/Packaging.txt.md

 _location configuration file_.
 The existance and usage of a location configuration file does not automatically imply that Phusion Passenger is natively packaged.

-This configuration also does not allow running Phusion Passenger Standalone against a different Nginx version than the packager intended, but does allow running against a different Ruby version.
-Passenger Standlone looks for its binaries in the location as specified by the location configuration file; it makes no attempt to compile anything, except of course for the Ruby extension.

-If either the non-Standalone or the Standalone Passenger needs to have a new Ruby extension compiled, then it will store that in `~/.passenger/native_support/<VERSION>/<ARCH>`.
+If Phusion Passenger needs to have a new Ruby extension compiled, then it will store that in `~/.passenger/native_support/<VERSION>/<ARCH>`.

 # The location configuration file